Play vs AI

 Rishabh Pant, with his extraordinary skill to excel Down Under, showed glimpses of brilliance as he steadied the innings.
 The wicket-keeper batter knitted an impressive partnership with debutant Nitish Kumar Reddy, as India finally reached the 100-run mark.
 Pant managed 37 off 78 before the Australian skipper drew first blood on the opening day.

 Reddy held his own despite Pant's departure.
-However, with little to no support from Harshit Rana and Jasprit Bumrah at the other end, Reddy wrapped his maiden batting knock at the score of 41 off 59.
+However, with little to no support from Harshit Rana and Jasprit Bumrah from the other end, Reddy wrapped his maiden batting knock at the score of 41 off 59.
 The Indian innings bundled out for 150 when Hazlewood claimed Reddy as his fourth wicket of the innings.
 Hazlewood claimed four, while Cummins, Marsh, and Starc scalped two wickets each, as the instability in the Indian batting lineup was left exposed once again.

 The absence of skipper Rohit Sharma and Shubman Gill is a blow heavy enough to dent India's chances at Perth.
 However, with Kohli continuing his dry run in the format, the team's batting could sow the seeds for a disappointing start to the Border Gavaskar Trophy Down Under.
 Rishabh Pant alone cannot bail India out every time the top order fumbles, an instance that has been repeating consistently of late.
 While Bumrah's brilliance has put India in a favorable position in the Test, an improvement, if not noted soon, within the batting order could hinder India's chances, not only to defend the Border Gavaskar Trophy but also to qualify for the WTC Finals.